Can You Repaint Painted Stucco? The Technical Guide

 Can You Repaint Painted Stucco?
 The Technical Guide to Recoating

 The short answer is: Yes.
 You can absolutely paint over stucco that has been previously painted.
-In fact, if the existing paint is sound, it often acts as a primer, making the job easier than painting raw cement.
+In fact, if the existing paint film is structurally sound, it acts as a primer, making the recoat process significantly easier than painting raw cement.

-However, Southern California homes face unique challenges.
-Years of UV exposure can cause old paint to oxidize ("chalk"), creating a dusty surface that new paint won't stick to.
-If you just roll new paint over a chalky or dirty wall, it will peel within a year.
-This guide breaks down the preparation protocols required for a successful recoat.
+However, Southern California homes face unique environmental stressors.
+Years of intense UV exposure cause old acrylic paint to oxidize ("chalk"), creating a dusty microscopic surface layer that new paint cannot chemically bond to.
+If new paint is simply rolled over a chalky or dirty wall, catastrophic peeling is inevitable.
+This guide details the strict preparation protocols required for a successful recoat.

 Free Assessment